 Our Favourite Thai Dishes

-Thai food has quickly become one of the most popular international cuisines and you can find a Thai restaurant in pretty much every country, so it’s not surprising that some of our favourite dishes are the most well-known.
+Thai food has quickly become one of the most popular international cuisines.
+You can find a Thai restaurant in pretty much every country, so it’s not surprising that some of our favourite dishes are the best known.
 When visiting Thailand, eating is one of the top things to do…enjoy!

 You can get it with tofu on the street for under $1, or you can have it with prawns and chicken in a fancy restaurant for upwards of $10.
 No matter what, if this dish is prepared properly and ticks all of the flavour boxes, it will knock your socks off.

 Typically made with chicken and potato, it’s as much a hearty stew as it is a curry.
-The subtle flavours of cardamom, cinnamon, cloves, star anise, cumin, bay leaves, nutmeg and mace, give the dish a unique, distinctively un-Thai flavour that is refreshing when travelling around the country eating nothing but Thai food for weeks on end.
+The subtle flavours of cardamom, cinnamon, cloves, star anise, cumin, bay leaves, nutmeg and mace give the dish a unique, distinctively un-Thai flavour that’s refreshing when you’re travelling around the country eating nothing but Thai food for weeks on end.

 Tom Yum Goong: This spicy Thai soup with shrimp is another classic.
 Pretty much everyone knows about Tom Yum soup, but to have a properly prepared bowl of it in Thailand is a spiritual experience in itself.